 Command Name vlan delete

 Description Removes an existing VLAN from the list of configured VLANs.

 Syntax vlan delete <vlan-id></vlan-id>

 Parameters vlan-id

 Vlan id of the existing vlan which has to be deleted

 Examples N-TRON/Admin#[1]> vlan delete 2

 NOTES Please ensure that a port based vlan with the given vlan id exists.
-Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary
+Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary measure.

+Set VLAN as management VLAN

+Set VERT as management VERT

+Command Name vlan set mgmtvlan

+Description Enable or disable a Vlan as a management vlan.
+User can connect and

+monitor the device activity of this VLAN.

+Syntax vlan set mgmtvlan <vlan-id> <enable disable></enable disable></vlan-id>

+Parameters vlan-id

+Vlan id of the vlan

+enable disable

+Enable or Disable management of the specified vlan.

+Examples N-TRON/Admin#[47]vlan/set> vlan set mgmtvlan 1 enable

+NOTES Please ensure that the vlan with that vlan id already exists.
+Changing

+anything on a VLAN will turn on RSTP on all VLANs as a precautionary

 measure.

-Set VLAN as a management VLAN

-Command Name vlan set mgmtvlan Description Enable or disable a Vlan as a management vlan.
-User can connect and monitor the device activity of this VLAN.
-Syntax vlan set mgmtvlan <vlan-id> <enable disable></enable disable></vlan-id> Parameters vlan-id Vlan id of the vlan enable disable Enable or Disable management of the specified vlan.
-Examples N-TRON/Admin#[1]> vlan set mgmtvlan 2 disable NOTES Please ensure that the vlan with that vlan id already exists.
-Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary measure.